 With 32 types of orchids on the property and the surrounding area, as well as fruit trees of every kind, guests may enjoy the Villa Pedra grounds or relax at the swimming pool.
 I will remember my stay at Villa Pedra with a full moon hanging outside my balcony and dinner with my hosts Manuel and Victor.

 Villa Pedra requires a two night minimum stay.
-Cost of the stay at Villa Pedra, one house, one couple, with breakfast, 120 euros.
-Check the website for current pricing.
+During my visit to Central Portugal, the cost of the stay at Villa Pedra included one house, one couple, with breakfast for 120 euros.
+Check the Villa Pedra Natural Houses website for current pricing.

 If You Go: